Canon imagePROGRAF PRO-310 Printer Review

 TypePrinter Only

 The Canon imagePROGRAF PRO-310's build quality is outstanding.
 Its plastic body feels very sturdy, and there are no obvious gaps in the construction.
 The input and output trays are extendable and also feel solid.
 Its power cord is removable, making it easy to replace if damaged.
-You can easily access the ink cartridges by lifting the front panel—the printer must be on, and you'll have to wait a bit for the cartridges to move to the middle.
-The sheet rollers are accessible via the cartridge bay; however, there isn't much space to maneuver, so people with larger hands might have trouble grabbing jammed paper.
+You can easily access the ink cartridges by lifting the front panel.
+The printer must be on, and you'll need to wait a bit for the cartridges to move to the middle.
+The sheet rollers are accessible via the cartridge bay; however, there is limited space to maneuver, so individuals with larger hands may have trouble retrieving jammed paper.
 Unfortunately, there's no cover for the rear feeder, leaving the paper exposed to dust.

 Dimensions